lutianyu2001/BudgetBuddy/misc/Mid-semester project updates.md

 Complete user documentation
 Prepare app for deployment on app stores

-# A revised set of milestones
+# 2. A revised set of milestones

 ## a) Current Progress:
 List all tasks or milestones completed as of this submission, comparing this progress to your original milestones submitted with your Wireframes.

 ## b) Future Milestones:
 Outline weekly milestones you plan to achieve by Dec 2 and Dec 11.
 With your current project experience, provide specific goals for these dates to clarify where you expect to be by the end of the semester.

+# 3. Additional Comments (OPTIONAL)